Agribusiness and Applied Economics

 The Departments of Agribusiness and Applied Economics and Civil Engineering, in conjunction with the Upper Great Plains Transportation Institute, offer an interdisciplinary graduate program in multimodal transportation.
 The program includes rural and non-metropolitan planning, highway and railroad engineering, freight transportation operations and economics, and agribusiness logistics and distribution.
 Both thesis and comprehensive study options are available.

+In addition to the Graduate School admission requirements, applicants must have earned a grade of B or higher in intermediate microeconomics and statistics including linear regression, and a grade of C or better in calculus.
 Students who do not meet all requirements for admission or have deficiencies in prerequisite course work, but show potential for successful graduate study, may be admitted under a conditional status.
 Evidence must be provided showing that the applicant's potential is not adequately reflected by his/her record.
 After meeting the specified standards of performance set by the department, the student, in consultation with the major adviser, may request a change to full graduate standing.

 M.S. in Agribusiness and Applied Economics

 |AGEC 701||Research Philosophy||1|

 |ECON 710||Advanced Econometrics||3|

 |AGEC 797||Master's Paper||1-10|